KIT-Workflows/DFTB-Neural-Net/README.md

   - Machine learning report
   - Pickle files of the machine learning model.

-In the video $\Delta$-learning workflow, we teach how to set up the workflow to run it in SimStack.
+In the video _$\Delta$-learning workflow_, we teach how to set up the workflow to run it in SimStack.